Un gallo con muchos huevos: Plot

 Later, near rocky mountains, Toto is trained by the ducks from earlier on how to dodge mid-air, catching the attention of a vulture sent by Chiquis, to the suspicion of Bibi.
 At night, Toto is encouraged and left alone to discover his "voice".
 However, after having a nightmare of fighting Bankivoide, Toto loses his courage and remains behind as Abuelita takes Don Poncho instead.
 In a moment of remorse, Toto lashes out at Patín Patán when an army of vultures invades the "Granjas el Pollon" ranch.
 Toto and his egg friends fight back and get help from the ducks, leading the vultures into the rocky mountains and defeat them by flying through a narrow gap.
 Afterwards, Toto regains courage and the group flies off to the Palenque arena at Tepizcoeloyo.

 As Don Poncho is training, Toto arrives to take his place and then enters the stage for his match against Bankivoide.
 The match begins with a rocky start as Toto is knocked into the wall, leaving him almost unconscious, and then runs off before being knocked back again.
 Then, the fight proceeds normally and Toto uses much of the methods from his training.
 For 11 rounds, Toto has been improving on his fighting skills as he goes, even dodging Bankivoide's knock-out dunk move.
-On the 12th round, just when Bankivoide is tiring out, Toto use# his "signature" punch, which isn't enough to knock down Bankivoide.
+On the 12th round, just when Bankivoide is tiring out, Toto uses his "signature" punch, which isn't enough to knock down Bankivoide.
 As time runs out, with much encouragement from his friends, Toto goes all out on Bankivoide and shows much more improvement in dodging as he fights.
 Finally, after remembering the love and support of his family and friends including Di, Toto knocks out Bankivoide with a perfect rooster crow, claiming victory.

 In the aftermath, Bankivoide congratulates Toto, Matías "El Oscuro" Jiménez is arrested after showing to have counterfeit documents, and El Padrino wins the bet placed on Toto.
 In discussing the vulture invasion, Bibi reveals that Chiquis sent the army in attempt to ensure Toto's loss, much to Bankiviode's shock and disappointment, and he sents her away.

 Back at the "Granjas", the entire barn celebrates with a party, and it's revealed the ranch has been paid in full.
 Toto ends the film with his perfect crow.

 In the mid-credits, Tlacua and Cuache are seen trying to stop a motorcycle with a rope, attempting to capture a chicken.
 They are launched as a group of motorcycle gangs drive by.
 In the post-credits, as Toto thanks Patín Patán for the help, Patín's father appears, revealing he managed to escape the crocodile.
 The two then go off, talking about their journeys.